 What will change for you?

 For most merchants, this 8-digit extension will have no impact.
-For a small part of merchants, it could have an impact on their day-to-day operations if they have dedicated processing based on the BIN that they manage themselves: For example, this affects routing of transactions, identification of the issuer for fee calculation, fraud management and reports.
+For a small part of merchants, it could have an impact on their day-to-day operations if they have dedicated processing based on the BIN that they manage themselves: For example, this affects routing of transactions, identification of the issuer for fee calculation, fraud management and reporting.

 However, you as a merchant need to be compliant with the new BIN-system at the deadline.
 If this is not the case, a significant loss in sales due to e.g. rejected cards might result – depending on the implementation.